 Red Velvet COLOR SECRETS

-We’ve listened to our bakery friends who have generously shared with us some tips on how to get the most out of our plant-based, artificial-dye free Red Velvet color.
-The key adjustment to make when baking cakes and cupcakes is to lower the pH.
+The trick to using our Red Velvet Color when baking cakes and cupcakes is to lower the pH.
 You can do this by substituting baking powder in place of baking soda, using a natural non-alkalized cocoa powder, adding more white vinegar to your red velvet recipe, to achieve a bright red color.
 This simple modification makes all the difference as to whether or not the color bakes out in the center leaving a red-orange, and maintaining the bright red throughout the entire cake.